Phil-CST-BCIT/Phil-Antony-docs/index.md

 <hr>
 Microsoft Excel is everywhere in office work.
 The repeated work on worksheets is pretty tedious.

 This instruction will help an office worker to use Python to automate some repeated office work and boost work productivity.
-This instruction requires basic programming knowledge to understand all steps
+This instruction requires basic programming knowledge to understand every step.
 <hr>

 #### Table of Contents